 Christmas gifts and Christmas programs have been a project since 1951 and continue today for patients at WesternStateHospital.

 In 1995, the Hopkinsville Club partnered with the Kentucky New Era and the Salvation Army to sponsor the "Warm the Children" Project.
 The Kentucky New Era and Kiwanians kick off combined fund raising efforts each October to finance the project.
 Every dollar raised is spent to buy new winter clothing for needy children.
 Kiwanians have been enthusiastic volunteers in taking the children shopping and have devoted thousands of hours of service time to the effort.
 To date, over $126,000 has been raised and 1,450 kids have been outfitted with new clothes.

 Through the years, Kiwanis has been able to support their many projects by means of a variety of fund raising activities, some of which were very unique.
 For instance, for 13 years beginning in 1949, Kiwanis presented a vaudeville-type minstrel show utilizing the "talents" of its members.
 Later, for several years the Kiwanians staged "The Womanless Wedding", providing a great deal of fun for the community as well as good hearted fun for members.

 Of course, Kiwanians have taken advantage of the public's desire to eat for many of its fund raisers.
 Peanuts have been hawked at the county fairs and at the Christmas Parade.
 Food booths were set up at Little River Day and at the Indian Pow-Wow, the annual Kiwanis Pancake Breakfasts (held in February and July) and the annual Fish Fry (held in November).
-Over the past several years the club has successfully sold Christmas ornaments featuring prominent and historic buildings and places in Hopkinsville.
 A most popular fund raiser in recent years has been the sale of vacuum packed mixed gourmet nuts, especially around the holidays and special occasions.